If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.

 About Jaco

-Jaco is the closest beach town to San Jose so it’s full of locals and tourists and has tons of good restaurants, shops and other services.
-This beach is famous for surfing as it has constant waves and several breaks, perfect for beginners and pros.
-This town also has some of the best restaurants in Costa Rica and a very lively nightlife.
+Jaco is the closest beach town to San Jose.
+As the most developed beach town in Costa Rica, it has plenty of good restaurants, shops and night life.
+This beach is famous for surfing as it has constant waves and several breaks, perfect for all levels.

-It’s not the most beautiful beach but it’s close and easy to get to so rest up, wander around downtown, watch the sunset on the beach and get ready for day 2!
+It’s not the most beautiful beach but it’s very easy to get to from San Jose.
+Rest up, wander around downtown, have a drink during happy hour, watch the sunset on the beach and get ready for day 2!

 Where to stay in Jaco

 An alternative option for Jaco is Playa Hermosa.
-This is the ultimate surfing beach in Costa Rica with a few hotels and restaurants and it’s much more laid back and relaxed than Jaco.
-It’s just a ten minute drive south of Jaco.
+This is the ultimate surfing beach in Costa Rica with a few hotels and restaurants.
+It’s much more laid back and relaxed than Jaco and only a ten minute drive south.
 Great for those looking for a less touristy and quieter beach.

 Where to eat in Jaco

-Grafitti, Soda Rustico, Amancios, Tsunami Sushi, Pizza Shop, Orange Pub, Beer House, Soda Garabito.
+Some of our favorite restaurants in Jaco are Grafitti, Soda Rustico, Amancios, Tsunami Sushi, Pizza Shop, Orange Pub, Beer House, Chinita Pacifica, Soda Garabito, Isaga Bar and Restaurante, Taco Bar and Green Room.
 Read more of our favorite restaurants in Jaco here.
 Food in Jaco can run anywhere from $6-20 USD a meal depending on where you go.
 There are tons of happy hour and drink specials at the bars.

 Day 2 of this 1 Week Costa Rica Itinerary: Jaco